 The camera uses standard 35mm cartridge film.
-Each film has an ISO film-speed number (incorporating ASA and DIN numbers) which indicates the film's sensitivity to light.
-The first part of the ISO number (equivalent to ASA number) is marked on the camera's film-speed ring.
+Each film has an ISO film-speed number which indicates the film's sensitivity to light.
+The ISO number is marked on the camera's film-speed ring.

 For proper exposure, the camera's film-speed ring must be set to the correct film speed.